opustechlab/Master-JavaSpringboot/README.md

 8. Connect Send WA Unofficial
 9. SOLID AND TDD Principles

-Inside this project actually only for master project development
+Inside this project actually only sample for mastering project development